Ramish-Amir/CAD-Chain/README.md

-# MdbAngularFree
+# CAD-Chain

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.2.
+CAD-Chain is the project for front-end development of a cryptocurrency website.

 ## Development server